tillschwoerer/R-data-science-book/docs/lubridate.md

 ## 5             25.8     1
 ## 6             26.3     1
 ```

-The column NIEDERSCHLAGSHOEHE can also be tested and adjusted in the same way.
+The column `NIEDERSCHLAGSHOEHE` can also be tested and adjusted similarly.
-This is not strictly necessary since the negative values could be hidden from further analysis using the NIEDERSCHLAGSINDIKATOR = 1.
+This is not strictly necessary since the negative values could be hidden from further analysis using the `NIEDERSCHLAGSINDIKATOR`.

 ```r
 values_of_ARN <- df %>%
   group_by(NIEDERSCHLAGSHOEHE) %>%
   filter(NIEDERSCHLAGSHOEHE < 0) %>%
   tally()

 head(values_of_ARN)
 ```